 The majority of projects in which CA Immo International holds a majority stake, and for which the company is responsible for raising equity capital, are fully funded, and as such can be realised on a sound financial footing.
 CA Immo International will continue to push ahead with current investment properties under development in its core regions in 2010.
-More information on company strategy is given in the "portfolio strategy" section on page 58.
+More information on company strategy is given in the "portfolio strategy" section on page 21.
+In the field of investment properties under development, CA Immo International is involved in or contractually

-In the field of investment properties under development, CA Immo International is involved in or contractually committed to the following projects through the CA Immo New Europe (CAINE) project development fund:
+CA Immo International is involved in or contractually committed to the following projects through the CA Immo New Europe (CAINE) project development fund: